Updated May 2022

 Insurance premiums and indemnities are based on the level of coverage (70% - 90%) and level of production (60% - 150%) selected by the producer.

 Producers can insure their land for either grazing or for haying.
 For land that is insured for haying, forage production must come from perennial forages such as grass or alfalfa.
-Annual forages are not eligible under this program.
 Land insured for haying has a higher premium than grazing land as a higher level of forage production is expected.
+Precipitation insurance for annual forages are not eligible under this program.
+However, it is available under the Annual Forage Insurance Plan.

 Producers using this insurance will need to choose the time periods throughout the year for which they wish to get insurance.
 There is more information and a decision support tool on the PRF Decision Support Tool page.